Smith & Wesson maker says increased gun sales reported after Florida attack

 CEO James Debney, on a conference call with investors to discuss earnings, briefly addressed the Feb.
 14 attack at Stoneman Douglas High School in Parkland, Florida, which has sparked a wave of student protests and calls for gun control legislation.

-Company officials “share the nation’s grief” over the shooting while reaffirming their support of firearms rights, he said.
+Company officials“share the nation’s grief” over the shooting while reaffirming their support of firearms rights, he said.

-Debney said that following the shooting, he heard reports of “increased foot traffic” to firearms retailers “leading to some increased sales.”
+Debney said that following the shooting, he heard reports of“increased foot traffic” to firearms retailers“leading to some increased sales.”

 In the past, fears of gun restrictions have sometimes led to increases in gun sales after mass shootings.